 Whether you need a solution for pretreating process water or recovering chemicals for reuse, WesTech has the expertise and quality equipment you need to help reduce operational costs and meet discharge requirements.
 We also provide dewatering solutions for economical waste disposal.

 Applications and Solutions for the Pulp and Paper Industry

 The most common process for making paper is called the Kraft or Kraft Mill process.
-In this process, wood chips are “cooked” at 150 - 165 oC, under pressure in a liquid solution containing caustic (NaOH) and sodium sulfide (Na2S) to pulp the wood.
+In this process, wood chips are cooked at 150 - 165 degrees Celsius under pressure in a liquid solution containing caustic (NaOH) and sodium sulfide (Na2S) to pulp the wood.

 The waste from the pulping washing step (residual chemicals, lignin, organics, etc.) are removed and become what is known as “black liquor.”
 This black liquor is sent to multiple effect evaporators to be concentrated.
 From there it is burned in the recovery boiler.